 How one library pioneer profoundly influenced modern librarianship

 Dewey changed librarianship from a vocation to a modern profession.
-He helped establish the American Library Association (ALA) in 1876; he was its secretary from 1876-1890 and its president for the 1890/1891 and 1892/1893 terms.
+He helped establish the American Library Association (ALA) in 1876; he was its secretary from 1876 to 1890 and its president for the 1890/1891 and 1892/1893 terms.
 He also co-founded and edited Library Journal.
 In addition, Dewey promoted library standards and formed a company to sell library supplies, which eventually became the Library Bureau company of today.

 Dewey's range of knowledge and work was wide and varied.
 He pioneered the creation of career opportunities for women.
 He and his first wife, Annie Dewey, developed the Lake Placid Club, a resort for social, cultural and spiritual enrichment in the Adirondack Mountains.
 As an aforementioned spelling reformer, Dewey presented some of the early editions of the DDC in simplified spelling; his original introduction in simplified spelling was reprinted in subsequent editions of the DDC through publication of Edition 18 in 1971.

-Melvil Dewey died after suffering a stroke on December 26, 1931 at age 80.
-Seven decades after his death, he is still primarily known for the Dewey Decimal Classification, the most widely used library classification scheme in the world.
+Melvil Dewey died after suffering a stroke on December 26, 1931, at age 80.
+Seven decades after his death, he is still primarily known for the Dewey Decimal Classification system, the most widely used library classification scheme in the world.

 Want to learn more about Melvil Dewey?